 Social media for research impact

-This training is part of a series on communicating research with impact.
 This training is open to all ESRC and non-ESRC funded PhD and MA Social Research students within the WRDTP’s seven partner universities.
 PGRs from all seven interdisciplinary Pathways are welcome to attend.

 This 2 hour workshop will focus upon: